European-Unified-ID/euid-docs-preview/preview/docs/getting-started/gs-credentials.md

 description: Learn about the credentials you'll need and how to get them.
 hide_table_of_contents: false
 sidebar_position: 03
+displayed_sidebar: docs
 ---

 import Link from '@docusaurus/Link';

 # EUID Credentials

-Each EUID <a href="../intro#participants">participant</a> gets a set of unique credentials.
+Each EUID <a href="../overviews/participants-overview">participant</a> gets a set of unique credentials.
 The set of credentials you get is determined by how you are participating in EUID, as shown in the following table.

 | Audience | Credentials | Integration |
 | :--- | :--- | :--- |